-he Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet is a hybrid of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets, emphasizing antioxidantrich foods.
-The MIND diet was developed as a result of a four-and-a-half-year study through the National Institute of Aging led by Dr. Martha Clare Morris, a Rush University nutritional epidemiologist.
+- The Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet is a hybrid of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets. - MIND diet was developed as a result of a four-anda-half-year study through the National Institute of Aging led by Dr. Martha Clare Morris, a Rush University nutritional epidemiologist.